nbeaver/why-linux-is-better/readme.rst

 in addition to the required 26 alphabetics and 10 numerics, so they decided to use a 7-bit code.
-However, ASCII was designed to include a useful 6-bit subset, which could only include single alphabet.
+However, ASCII was designed to include a useful 6-bit subset, which could only fit a single alphabet.

     The consideration of a 6-bit, 64-character graphic subset was important to the standards committee.
 If the ultimate decision was that columns 6